schr0841/cnn_project/README.md

 # Overview and Purpose

-Can we train a convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating either Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
+Can we train a convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating one of the following four categories (classe) Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
 What happens if we add to our model a pre-trained CNN model by employing transfer learning and model ensembling?
 Will we see improved accuracy scores with either method?

 ## Convolutional Neural Network: General Overview

+CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, and use fully connected layers to classify those features into predefined categories.
+This process enables CNNs to effectively handle and classify complex visual data.

+The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

 We build our CNN with the following features:

-1. Input Layer: image input, represented as a matrix of pixel values.
-With color images, this matrix would have three channels (Red, Green, Blue).
+1. Input Layer: Our input images are represented as matrices of pixel values.

-2. Convolutional Layers: These layers apply convolutional filters (or kernels) to the input image.
-Each filter scans through the image and performs a convolution operation involving element-wise multiplication and summing up of results.
+2. Convolutional Layers: These layers apply convolutional filters (or kernels) to the inputs.
+Each filter scans the image and performs a convolution operation involving element-wise multiplication and results summing.
 These layers extract features like edges, textures, and patterns from each image and produce a feature map that highlights the presence of specific features in different parts of the image.

 3. Activation Function: We apply activation function ReLU (Rectified Linear Unit) to introduce non-linearity into the model, which helps the network learn more complex patterns.

 4. Pooling Layers: We use max pooling to reduce the spatial dimensions of the feature maps by taking the maximum value from a subset of the feature map, to reduce the number of parameters and computations.
 This process helps the network become more robust to variations in image.

-5. Flattening: Because the output from the convolutional and pooling layers is a multi-dimensional tensor, we need to flatten the tensor to a one-dimensional vector before feeding it into fully connected layers.
+5. Flattening: Because the output from the convolutional and pooling layers is a multi-dimensional tensor, we need to flatten the tensor to a one-dimensional vector before feeding it into the fully connected layers.

 6. Fully Connected Layers: Similar to traditional neural networks, where each neuron is connected to every neuron in the previous layer, fully connected layers combine the features learned by the convolutional and pooling layers to make a final prediction.

-7. Output Layer: We chose a softmax function capable of outputting probabilities for each class, indicating the network's prediction for the image category.
+7. Output Layer: We chose a softmax function capable of outputting probabilities for each of the four classes, indicating the network's prediction of

-In summary, CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, followed by fully connected layers to classify those features into predefined categories.
-This process enables CNNs to effectively handle and classify complex visual data.

-The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images
+ Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells.